ignaciosamba/strikr-legals/privacy_policy.md

 ---

+## Advertising Identifiers

+The Application uses **AdMob** (Google LLC) and **AppLovin** to serve advertisements.
+These services may use your device's **Advertising ID** (IDFA on iOS, GAID on Android) — a resettable, non-personal identifier — to deliver personalized or non-personalized ads.

+You can reset or opt out of personalized advertising at any time:

+- **iOS:** Settings → Privacy & Security → Tracking
+- **Android:** Settings → Google → Ads → Delete advertising ID

+---

 ## Third Party Access

 Only aggregated, anonymized data is periodically transmitted to external services to aid the Service Provider in improving the Application and their service.
 The Service Provider may share your information with third parties in the ways described in this privacy statement.